adokoy001/Perl-SSH-Task/README.md

 - host : hostname or IP address
 - port : SSH port
 - user : login user name
-- password : login password
+- password : login password.
+Set ***undef*** or delete this key when you use public key authentication.
+- sudo_password : password for sudo.
 - general_task : Named available task from tasks.conf
 - specified_task : Literally defined tasks only for this server